 Teaching

-We contribute to the teaching of climate issues to a broad audience of students.
-We have contributed to the UNIVIE MOOC “KliMO: Klimawandel – Wissenschaftliche Grundlagen” in 2021, and we continue to contribute to the related Erweiterungscurriculum at the UNIVIE Faculty of Earth Sciences, Geography and Astronomy.
+We engage with students of diverse backgrounds on climate issues.
+In 2021, we contributed to the UNIVIE MOOC “KliMO: Klimawandel – Wissenschaftliche Grundlagen”, and we continue to contribute to the related Erweiterungscurriculum at the UNIVIE Faculty of Earth Sciences, Geography and Astronomy.
 We also teach meteorology and climate science for the MSc Computational Science of UNIVIE.

 A complete list of our past and ongoing teaching activities can be retrieved for individual team members from https://ufind.univie.ac.at (e.g., for Aiko Voigt).

 We continously offer topics for BSc and MSc theses related to our research.
 If you are interested in working with us please get in contact with Aiko Voigt.
 To learn more about how we advise students, please take a look at our guidelines for BSc students and MSc students.
-Interested students should also study our team values and culture.
+Interested students should also study our team values and culture and have a look at our guidelines for writing and plotting.

 MSc Theses